How To Start A Cleaning Business

 Operating your cleaning business has many components, from pricing to suppliers and regulations.
 Some essential components to consider include:

 • Permits and Regulations: Ensure your cleaning business complies with any applicable regulations.
-Handling chemical cleaning supplies might require you and your employees to be trained in Workplace Hazardous Materials Information System (WHMIS).
+Handling chemical cleaning supplies might require you and your employees to be trained in the Workplace Hazardous Materials Information System (WHMIS).
 As well, ensure you have acquired any municipal, provincial or federal permits needed for specific cleaning equipment or cleaning supplies.

 • Location: Cleaning business owners often choose to operate their business from home due to the nature of cleaning services.
 Running your business from home can help keep the startup cost down.
 But, if you choose to open an office location, ensure it serves as a functional space to store supplies, do repairs and operate your business, as clients will rarely come to your business location.
+If you are operating from your home, you may want to look into your homeowners insurance to see if your business activity will impact this.

 • Transportation: You or your team will need to go to your client’s home or office, for example, and many cleaning business owners brand their vehicles with the business’s logo.
 Ensure transportation for you and your employees is safe and functional while also promoting your business.
+You may want to consider looking into auto insurance, business insurance and liability insurance, to protect yourself and your business.
+As a sole proprietor, any liability for the business would fall on you personally, so it’s important to ensure you are protected with sufficient business insurance.

 • Suppliers: You’ll also need to find a supplier for your cleaning products, such as vacuums, brooms, transport carts, chemical cleaning supplies and more.

-Marketing Your Cleaning Business
+4. Create a Marketing Strategy to Promote and Grow Your Cleaning Business

+Whether you’re opening a maid service, commercial cleaning business, a niche cleaning business or any other cleaning venture, the above information will help you to be successful.
 Ontario Business Central has been helping individuals to start a new business, including assisting individuals to register or incorporate their business, providing information and resources for new business owners and supporting entrepreneurs as their business grows.

 Small Business Registration: